HieiOne/Octopus/README.md

 # **OCTOPUS**
 This project is still not in v1, meaning the core isn't fully ready for any use yet.
-It will be ready soon though
+It will be ready soon though (Very soon, few adaptations so modules will have a standard)

  ==================